wearetheframers/frame-core-wip/README.md

 - **Frame**: The main interface for creating and managing Framer instances.
 - **Framer**: Represents an individual AI agent equipped with advanced capabilities for task management, decision-making, and interaction with language models.
 The Soul, Agency, and ExecutionContextService components are integral to a Framer's flexibility and customization, making it adaptable for a wide range of applications.
 These components are the primary interfaces through which users will interact with the API.
 The `halt()` method can be used to stop the Framer from acting, providing control over its activity.
-  - Roles: Framer roles are active by default when created, and multiple roles can be active simultaneously.
+  - Roles: Framer roles are represented by the `Role` class, which includes attributes such as id, name, description, permissions, priority, and status.
+Multiple roles can be active simultaneously.
+Roles can have different statuses (ACTIVE, INACTIVE, SUSPENDED) to reflect their current state.
-  - Goals: Multiple goals can be active at the same time, guiding the Framer's decision-making process.
+  - Goals: Goals are represented by the `Goal` class, which includes attributes such as name, description, priority, and status.
+Multiple goals can be active at the same time, guiding the Framer's decision-making process.
+Goals can have different statuses (ACTIVE, COMPLETED, ABANDONED) to reflect their current state.
 - **Framed**: A collection of Framer objects working together to achieve complex tasks.

 ## Table of Contents